Online Safety Policy

 - Mobile phones should not be used in a space where children are present unless the School phone is being used for a medical reason, Out of School Care or the teacher is in a remote location such as at St Andrew's Hall, Xcel Leisure Centre or on a class outing.

-Remote Learning Agreements during COVID-19 School Closure
+Remote Learning Policies and Agreements for part or full COVID-19 School Closure

-Face to Face Remote Learning at Westward - Teacher Protocols
+Remote Learning at Westward - Teacher Protocols